About the project

 The different articles will be empirically grounded, rather than speculative, normative or politically partisan.
 The collection will include pieces based on practical experience of local initiatives as well as those based on social scientific research.
 The key objective is to highlight interventions with a practical or empirical foundation which have done or could do something positive to improve integration and community relations.

 The project will be supported by a set of case studies, funded by the Paul Hamlyn Foundation, focusing on the integration experience of recently arrived migrants, in particular young people as well as longer-term case studies looking at how the initial experiences of migrants affect their level of integration with their communities in the longer term.
 Case studies of early interventions and their longterm effects will be a priority.

 The project is led by Professor Anthony Heath CBE FBA (Oxford) with the support of the British Academy Policy Team.

-The project will steered by a working group including academics from the University of Oxford, University College London (UCL), the University of Manchester and the University of Kent, as well as policy experts from the Department for Communities and Local Government (DCLG), the Local Government Association (LGA), the Equality and Human Rights Commission (EHRC), the Joseph Rowntree Foundation (JRF), and The Challenge Network.
+The project will steered by a working group including academics from the University of Oxford, University College London (UCL), the University of Manchester and the University of Kent, as well as policy experts from the Department for Communities and Local Government (DCLG), the Local Government Association (LGA), the Equality and Human Rights Commission (EHRC), the Joseph Rowntree Foundation (JRF), the Society of Local Authority Chief Executives (Solace), and The Challenge Network.